housam-s/Klipper-Backup-Restore-tool/README.md

-# Klipper Github Backup
+# Klipper Github Backup & Restore Tool
-Backup your Klipper config to github
+Backup and restore your Klipper config to github

 ## Instructions